Chimpanzee: Taxonomy

+Chimpanzees are part of the Hominidae, or hominids, whose members are known as the great apes, (Note: "Great ape" is a common name rather than a taxonomic label, and there are differences in usage, even by the same author.
+The term may or may not include humans, as when Dawkins writes "Long before people thought in terms of evolution ... great apes were often confused with humans" and "gibbons are faithfully monogamous, unlike the great apes which are our closer relatives".) a taxonomic family of primates that includes eight extant species in four genera: Pongo (the Bornean, Sumatran and Tapanuli orangutan); Gorilla (the eastern and western gorilla); Pan (the chimpanzee and the bonobo); and Homo, of which only modern humans (Homo sapiens) remain.

-The first great ape known to Western science in the 17th century was the "orang-outang" (genus Pongo), the local Malay name being recorded in Java by the Dutch physician Jacobus Bontius.
-In 1641, the Dutch anatomist Nicolaes Tulp applied the name to a chimpanzee or bonobo brought to the Netherlands from Angola.
+In 1641, the Dutch anatomist Nicolaes Tulp used the name "orang-outang" in reference to a chimpanzee or bonobo brought to the Netherlands from Angola.
 Another Dutch anatomist, Peter Camper, dissected specimens from Central Africa and Southeast Asia in the 1770s, noting the differences between the African and Asian apes.
 The German naturalist Johann Friedrich Blumenbach classified the chimpanzee as Simia troglodytes by 1775.
 Another German naturalist, Lorenz Oken, coined the genus Pan in 1816.
-The bonobo was recognised as distinct from the chimpanzee by 1933.
+The bonobo was recognised as distinct from the chimpanzee in 1933.